Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-With focal points that are not in the center of the picture, and the space divided in thirds, instead than in half, you can avoid a picture that looks too static.
-Also the rule of thirds allows you to create movement and a sense of complexity without making it too busy.
+With focal points that are not in the center of the picture and the space divided into thirds, instead than in half, you can avoid a picture that looks too static.
+Also, the rule of thirds allows you to create movement and a sense of complexity without making it too busy.

 Drawing a Composition Following the Rule

-When you start drawing your composition, start by drawing the lines that divide the picture’s surface into thirds, than plan the composition, either referring to a real subject or from your imagination.
+When you start drawing your composition, start by drawing the lines that divide the picture’s surface into thirds, then plan the composition, either referring to a real subject or from your imagination.